grkblood13/m3u-builder/README.md

    $ node /opt/m3uBuilder/m3uBuilder.js

    NOTE: For windows you will need to launch the nodejs command prompt

+## Command Line Options:

+--channels: Lists all channels in alphabetical order.

+--groups: Lists all groups in alphabetical order.

 ## Configuration Instructions:

 m3uBuilder/params.js is where all configuration for m3uBuilder is done.

 At a minimum you must have EPG and XMLTV sources.
 The following is a brief run down of your options.

+changeGroupTo [OBJ] - object of properties, which are old group names, and their associated string value, which is a new group name.

+New group names can be used multiple times in order to merge groups into one.

+  * { OLD_NAME_1 [STR]: 'NEW_NAME',  OLD_NAME_2 [STR]: 'NEW_NAME', ... }

 epg_input [OBJ] - URL to EPG source